 Breakfast in a New York Minute

-City hustle and bustle doesn’t come much more hectic than that of New York; you only need to stop and stand still for a moment during rush hour to appreciate the torrent of activity whooshing past.
+City hustle and bustle doesn’t come much more hectic than that of New York; you only need to stop and stand still for a moment during rush hour to appreciate the torrent of activity around you.
 All this haste demands a speedy feed to match, and nothing says morning in Manhattan like a bagel grabbed fresh, hot… and fast.

 Whether it’s devoured on the journey to work, or nibbled ‘al desko’ while reading emails, a bagel is the go-to first meal of the day for countless New Yorkers.
-As much an intrinsic part of my commute as swiping my MetroCard at the turnstile just so (thus avoiding the faux pas of causing impatient fellow subway riders to pile up behind me), my workday startup sequence isn’t complete until I place my carefully considered order at the bakery.
+As much an automatic part of my commute as swiping my MetroCard at the turnstile just so (to avoid delaying impatient fellow subway riders behind me), my workday startup sequence isn’t complete until I’ve visited the bakery.

 New York Bagel